QEC-pages/QDistRnd/joss/paper.md

 codes.
 We are not aware of any applications of such a technique to QECCs.

-We should mention recent theoretical constructions which prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and linear (or almost linear) minimum distances [@Hastings-Haah-ODonnell-2020; @Panteleev-Kalachev-2020; @Breuckmann-Eberhardt-2020; @Panteleev-Kalachev-2021].
+We should mention recent theoretical constructions that prove the existence of families of quantum LDPC codes with stabilizer generators of bounded weight and linear (or almost linear) minimum distances [@Hastings-Haah-ODonnell-2020; @Panteleev-Kalachev-2020; @Breuckmann-Eberhardt-2020; @Panteleev-Kalachev-2021].
 Hardly any of the